 As U.S. news organizations are increasingly concentrated in coastal cities while newsrooms across the Midwest either shrink or disappear, Wallace House is committed to supporting journalism innovators launching projects to restore coverage and fill the regional void.
 We created the Knight-Wallace Fellowship for Midwest News to help build and sustain local and regional news sources in the Midwest.
-Due to uncertainty about close gathering and in-person instruction, this fellowship will no be offered for the 2020-21 academic year.

 The Midwest News Fellowships is for leaders of new journalism projects in the Midwest to join the Knight-Wallace Fellowships for an academic year at the University of Michigan.
 The Midwest News Fellowship, launched with a gift from Ann Arbor entrepreneurs and philanthropists Dug and Linh Song, offers dedicated support to founders, editors and senior staff to further develop their vision, consult with experts and implement their learnings following the fellowship.

 Journalists awarded the Midwest News Fellowship will fully participate in the Knight-Wallace Fellowship program of specialized study, workshops and international travel, and receive a $75,000 stipend and health insurance.
 The Midwest News Fellowship includes additional support to address the unique needs of news innovators working to restore or deepen coverage in the Midwest and build sustainable business models in underserved markets and news deserts.

 - Faculty consultants from entrepreneurship programs at the University of Michigan Law School and Ross School of Business to advise on core business challenges

 - Flexibility to maintain news operations during the eight-month fellowship

 - Up to six months of consulting support following the fellowship to aid in the implementation of the project